networknt/light-doc/content/service/router/configuration.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-The light-router is a client routing server that provides a lot of features other proxy servers cannot provide.
-This document will explain all user cases and map to certain configurations to deploy the light-router server based on the requirements.
+The light-router is a client routing server that provides a lot of features other proxy servers don't have.
+This document will explain all use cases and map to specific configurations to deploy the light-router server based on the requirements.

 ##  router.yml